DevExpress-Examples/reporting-angular-custom-parameter-editor/Readme.md

 <!-- default badges end -->
 # Reporting for Angular - Create a Custom Editor for a Custom Parameter Type

 This example creates a custom type for report parameters, implements serialization/deserialization logic, and implements a custom parameter editor.
-In this example, we implement a custom email parameter type with email validation using the DevExtreme `dxTextBox` component.
+In this example, a custom email parameter type is implemented with email validation using the DevExtreme `dxTextBox` component.

 ![Reporting for Angular - Custom Parameter Editor](Images/screenshot.png)